 Example of Quad Steer Turn

-Notice that the Quad Steer Vehicle follows the curve by using both of the drive wheels to turn in opposite directions.
+Quad Steer Vehicle follows the curve by using both of the drive wheels to turn in opposite directions.
 This allows the vehicle to turn tighter curves while maintaining the reference point over the segment.

 Notice that the drive wheels do not always have the same angle as the vehicle moves through the curves.
 This allows the vehicle to move through narrow isles and doorways without repositioning for an overturn.